 .
 These reports include only summary detail on the affected employers and their layoffs or plant closures.

-For more information on WARN reports and the WARN Act, contact the DCEO Bureau of Workforce Development:
+For more information on WARN reports and the WARN Act, contact the Department of Commerce Bureau of Workforce Development: